Epcot Flower and Garden Festival

-Last year (2013) Disney added food booths (like the Food and Wine Festival) to the Flower and Garden show.
-Here's the list of some of the booths in 2013 -
+In 2013, Disney added food booths (like the Food and Wine Festival) to the Flower and Garden Fesitval.
+Here's the list of some of the booths in 2016 -

-- Jardin de Fiestas - Mexican Tapas are out of this world
+- Jardin de Fiestas - Mexican tapas and sips.

-- Taste of Marrakesh - sample Morrocan food and drinks here
+- Taste of Marrakesh - sample Morrocan spiced food and drinks.

-If the food here is anything like the Food and Wine Festival, oh, boy did Disneyhit another home run.
+The food here is a lot like a lighter version of the Epcot International Food and Wine Festival, - boy did Disney hit another home run.

 March, April and May are big crowd months at Disney World.
 Dad's Disney World crowds page will give you all the information you need to avoid the throngs.

 The topiaries are incredible.
 Photo by Matthew Cooper

 Would you like to see the Flower and Garden Festival for yourself?
 Good idea.
 Go over and let Dad's partners at Destinations to Travel a ring and let them help you get started.

 I want to go to Disney World

 If you visit Epcot in the spring, you won't be able to miss the Flower and Garden Show.
 While you don't have to listen to the presentations at the Festival Center, you might learn something.
 And there's over 70 topiary displays that have even Dad saying "Wow!"